mocha-jfif/Certifications/CompTIA Net+/Practice Exams/Attempts/Practice Exam - 01 - Attempt 2 -.md

 90. Several marketing consultants are working in your office for the first time, and they have approached you because they are unable to connect to the company's 802.11ac wireless network with their laptops.
 They are selecting the correct SSID from the Available Networks list, but they still cannot connect, and there are no error messages of any kind.
 Which of the following tasks should you perform first to try to resolve the problem?
 	1. Examine the area where the consultants are working for possible sources of signal interference.
 	2. Change the frequency used by the wireless access point from 5 GHz to 2.4 GHz.
-	3. Make sure that the consultants' laptops are configured to use the correct wireless security protocol.
+	3. ==Make sure that the consultants' laptops are configured to use the correct wireless security protocol.==
 	4. Check the network adapters in the laptops for channel overlap.

 91. You are researching the various types of storage area network (SAN) technologies currently available before making a purchasing recommendation to your IT director.
 Which of the following are genuine advantages of iSCSI over Fibre Channel?
 (Choose all that apply.)
 	1. iSCSI can share the same network as standard local area network (LAN) traffic, whereas Fibre Channel cannot.
 	2. iSCSI is routable, whereas Fibre Channel is not.
-	3. iSCSI is less expensive to implement than Fibre Channel.
+	3. ==iSCSI is less expensive to implement than Fibre Channel.==
 	4. iSCSI includes its own internal flow control mechanism, whereas Fibre Channel does not.

 92. In which of the following DNS transactions does the querying system generate an iterative query?
 (Choose all that apply.)